When is supply of gambling illegal?

 What happens to the report?

-One of the Danish Gambling Authority’s most important tasks is to protect the legal gambling market, i.e. the gambling providers who have received a licence.
-Therefore, we are always interested in hearing whether a gambling provider without a licence advertises for or provides gambling.
+One of the Danish Gambling Authority’s most important tasks is to protect the legal gambling market, i.e. the gambling operators who have received a licence.
+Therefore, we are always interested in hearing whether a gambling operator without a licence advertises for or provides gambling.

-Your report will be included in our regular supervision of the gambling market where we can investigate further whether a gambling provider without a licence has advertised for or provided gambling.
+Your report will be included in our regular supervision of the gambling market where we can investigate further whether a gambling operator without a licence has advertised for or provided gambling.

-Gambling providers who provide gambling without a licence will receive a petition from the Danish Gambling Authority to terminate the illegal supply of games.
-In the end we will be able to take the matter to the district court in order to have the website in question blocked and/or report the gambling provider in question to the police.
+Gambling operators who provide gambling without a licence will receive a petition from the Danish Gambling Authority to terminate the illegal supply of games.
+In the end we will be able to take the matter to the district court in order to have the website in question blocked and/or report the gambling operator in question to the police.